 She has also worked for the last 5 years in post 16 SEN education including working with students with Moderate Learning Disabilities.She has worked a lot on Entry level and level 1 courses.
 She has made full use of technology learning about suitable I pad apps.
 She has qualifications in SEND.
 She has Cerebral Palsy herself and is Dyslexic so lots of personal and professional experience of work and life with a disability.

 Her disability means she had an Educational statement between the ages of 5-19 the same as a now EHCP.
 At 19 she went to university, declared her disability applied for Disabled Students Allowance had various part time work roles for the SU and Disability Services.
 She achieved an HND, BA (Hons) 2.1 and a MSc Distinction/1st.
 She also studied and successfully achieved a BPS Graduate Diploma in Psychology.

-Due to her disability and both excellent family and medical support she has had access to physiotherapy, hydrotherapy, Baclofen and other medication for Cerebral Palsy, Botox as a muscle relaxant, used FES (Functional Electrical Stimulation devises) on her legs for foot drop, used FES cycling bikes, gym membership, had stretching tendon operations on her legs, used orthotic clothing, splints and other foot orthotics, as well as had loads of really invaluable guidance.She has also been involved in activities like the RDA ridding and carriage driving as well as other horse ridding.
+Due to her disability and both excellent family and medical support she has had access to physiotherapy, hydrotherapy, Baclofen and other medication for Cerebral Palsy, Botox as a muscle relaxant, used FES (Functional Electrical Stimulation devises) on her legs for foot drop, used FES cycling bikes, gym membership, had stretching tendon operations on her legs, used orthotic clothing, splints and other foot orthotics, as well as had loads of really invaluable guidance.She has also been involved in activities like the RDA riding and carriage driving as well as other horse riding.

 She has applied for Personal Independence Payments and helped others successfully apply including success in person for someone else at a tribunal.She has used Access to Work over the years in job roles.